AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 When I tried the game and selected incorrect number sequence first, the script got stuck during the splice method which makes all clicked numbers wrong even though the sequence is correct afterwards.
 I managed to make it right by changing the the code in the splice method.
 Instead of inserting the index number, it should insert the number currently clicked.

+Found an error from favicon icon when page is deployed.
+The icon wasn't showing because of the missing links in the head element.
+I manage to make it appear when the page is viewed from a browser.

 [Back to Top](#table-of-contents)

 #### Defensive Design